Observational Scaling Laws and the Predictability of Language Model Performance: NeurIPS Paper Checklist

-\item {\bf Experiments Compute Resources} \item[] Question: For each experiment, does the paper provide sufficient information on the computer resources (type of compute workers, memory, time of execution) needed to reproduce the experiments? \item[] Answer: \answerTODO{} \item[] Justification: \justificationTODO{} \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The paper should indicate the type of compute workers CPU or GPU, internal cluster, or cloud provider, including relevant memory and storage. \item The paper should provide the amount of compute required for each of the individual experimental runs as well as estimate the total compute. \item The paper should disclose whether the full research project required more compute than the experiments reported in the paper (e.g., preliminary or failed experiments that didn't make it into the paper). \end{itemize}
+\item {\bf Experiments Compute Resources} \item[] Question: For each experiment, does the paper provide sufficient information on the computer resources (type of compute workers, memory, time of execution) needed to reproduce the experiments? \item[] Answer: \answerNo{} \item[] Justification: Our paper does not involve experiments that require significant computational resources and our results are not sensitive to the compute being used, so we did not include this information. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The paper should indicate the type of compute workers CPU or GPU, internal cluster, or cloud provider, including relevant memory and storage. \item The paper should provide the amount of compute required for each of the individual experimental runs as well as estimate the total compute. \item The paper should disclose whether the full research project required more compute than the experiments reported in the paper (e.g., preliminary or failed experiments that didn't make it into the paper). \end{itemize}